optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ---

-### Index
+### Sections

-1. What is numerical optimization
-2. Introduction to `scipy.optimize`
+1. Introduction to `scipy.optimize`
-3. Introduction to `estimagic`
+2. Introduction to `estimagic`
-4. Choosing algorithms
+3. Choosing algorithms
-5. Advanced `estimagic`
+4. Advanced topics
-6. Jax and Jaxopt
+5. Jax and Jaxopt

 ---

+### Structure of each topic

+1. Summary of exercise you will solve
+2. Some theory
+3. Syntax in very simplified example
+4. You solve a more difficult example in a notebook
+5. Discuss one possible solution

+---

 <!-- _class: lead -->
-# What is numerical optimization
+# Introduction to scipy.optimize

 ---